deajan/tcpping/README.md

 It comes with various improvements like language agonstic functionality, better error detection, debug, and removed tcptraceroute dependancy.

 This is still a basic work and has only been tested on CentOS 7, FreeBSD 11 and smokeping 2.7.2 so far.
+On CentOS 7, traceroute 2.0.22  has been tested.
+On FreeBSD, traceroute 1.4a12 has been tested.

 ## Installation